mnatan/shavian-epub-transliterate/README.md

 - The script preserves chapter titles and metadata in Latin script for Kindle compatibility
 - Generated files are placed in the `output/` folder
-- Cover images are automatically extracted from the original EPUB
+- All images (including cover) are automatically extracted from the original EPUB
+- The output uses Kindle-compatible HTML structure for proper navigation and TOC